SEO, AEO and GEO

 What SEO still covers

-In practice, SEO still covers the basics that make a page discoverable and usable for search systems.
-That includes canonicals, internal linking, headings, metadata, and technical clarity.
+In practice, SEO still covers the foundations that make a page discoverable and usable for search systems.
+That includes canonicals, internal linking, heading structure, metadata, crawl access, and technical clarity.
+Strong SEO is still the base layer.
+It is just no longer the full story.

 What AEO adds